leec94/SY0-701-notes/README.md

 - Authentication server: primarily tasked with validating a user's credentials and ensuring that a user is who they claim to be
 - Policy enforcement point: responsible for enforcing the access control decisions made by the policy engine

+Certificates
+- Certificate stapling: attaches an OCSP validation to the digital certificate, saving the client and server the time of repeatedly querying the OCSP server for certificate validity
+- Certificate pinning: a technique used to prevent changes in the valid certificate for a domain
+- Certificate chaining: used to delegate authority to subordinate certificate authorities

 ### Threats, vulnerability, and mitigations
 Malware types